If your spouse refuses to sign divorce papers, learn what your options are and how…

 In North Carolina, a separation agreement is a written contract between two spouses, and while they can make the separation process easier, they are not a legal requirement.
 Therefore, if one party approaches the other with an agreement, the other party is under no obligation to sign the document.

+It’s also important to note that any signature obtained on the separation agreement must be obtained through lawful means.
+This means a spouse can’t coerce, manipulate, or use aggressive persuasive tactics to convince the other spouse to sign.
 For example, one party can’t threaten to withhold visitation of a child, make harassing phone calls, or block access to marital property until the other party signs the agreement.
 Doing so can make the contract unenforceable in a court of law if it can be shown that a signature was obtained through fraud, manipulation, or duress.

+If you would like to have a separation agreement in place, but you’re concerned about your spouse not signing, you may want to consider mediation.
+A third-party mediator would work with both of you to negotiate a separation agreement that includes terms that are acceptable to both parties.
 Once both parties have signed the agreement, it is legally binding.
 For example, if one party promises to pay the mortgage, then doesn’t, the other party can sue for breach of contract.
 However, child custody and support are not legally binding, and a judge can modify the arrangement if it’s in the best interest of the child.

 If you have children together, you can get a court order for child support and custody during the separation period.
 You’ll also want to protect yourself financially during this period until the divorce is finalized, whether you and your spouse create a divorce settlement or it’s settled by a judge.

 - Cancel joint credit cards and separate debt.
 This may involve both parties paying off joint debts, or dividing the debt and transferring it to credit cards individually held.

-- Run your credit report and check it for changes
+- Run your credit report and check it for changes.

-- Determine your marital assets and separate assets
+- Determine your marital assets and separate assets.

-- Get copies of your financial statements and tax records
+- Get copies of your financial statements and tax records.

 - Secure cash or liquid assets by setting up a bank account in only your name and transferring enough to cover your bills.
-Draining the account can lead to problems during the divorce
+Draining the account can lead to problems during the divorce.

 Schedule a Consultation with a Divorce Attorney in Raleigh Today